mt-67/based-infra-skelet/SUBMISSION.md

 # What I’d add if I had another day

-- IAM Roles и Policy
+- IAM Roles и Policy (is important for the security of the resource from users)
-- Network policies Zero-Trust
+- Network policies Zero-Trust (is important for the security of the infrastructure)
-- IRSA integration for least-privilege access from pods
+- IRSA integration for least-privilege access from pods (so that the pods can access the api were under control and with the roles they were given)
 - CloudWatch logging and metrics
 - Terraform module for Vault integration via KMS